Salary vs. Hourly Earnings: What Are the Differences?

 Benefits of hourly pay

 Working an hourly position can certainly be more beneficial in some cases.
-Here are some benefits to receiving hourly wages:
+Here are some benefits of receiving hourly wages:

 Most businesses use a time tracking system that pays employees by the minute, so, if you receive hourly pay, you should be compensated if you need to stay at work late.
 Since federal law requires overtime for hourly employees, you could make hundreds of additional dollars per week if your job needs you for more than 40 hours a week during a busy time.